 Are you dreaming of beautiful white marble counters in your new home or remodel project?
 But you realize there’s no way your family will not destroy them within a week?
 Before you give up and ugly cry, hold on!
 A closet island in the master bedroom’s dressing area is the perfect place for those fancy counters you’re lusting after.

-A glitzy, dressing room style closet has the added bonus of being your private hiding place.
+A glitzy, dressing room style master bedroom closet has the added bonus of being your private hiding place.
 Err, I mean retreat.
 No sticky fingers.
 No Legos.
 No primary colors.
 It’s a room just for you and you can decorate it in any grownup way you want!
 Anything from a serene spa-like space, to covering every surface in velvet and leopard skin prints, to a glamorous all-white and sparkly bling-y space.

 What is a Closet Island?

-A popular design trend over the last few years has transformed the walk in closet.
+A popular design trend over the last few years has transformed the master bedroom walk in closet.
 Gone is the dark and utilitarian place to simply store clothes.
 Modern closets have become glamorous, high-end dressing rooms with chandeliers, display shelves, desks, windows, and even furniture, like a chaise lounge.
 Almost all of these closets have a storage island located in the center of the room.
 The island can be either a piece of furniture or built-in cabinetry with a countertop.

 In this post, we’ll be talking about some of the countertop options that are available for a built in island.
+It’s not too difficult to turn a master closet or any walk in closet into a stunning space.

 Designing A Closet Island